 If you’re a presenter, you’ll know the frustration of slim pickings between speaking photos where the lighting is too dim or shadowy as you stepped out of the only spotlight on the stage, you look too serious as you’re concentrating on what you’re saying, or your mouth was at a funny angle!

-I’ve photographed a LOT of events, and there are definitely some tips I can share to help you get that speaker shot you want.
+In the past, I’ve photographed a LOT of events, and there are definitely some tips I can share to help you get that speaker shot you want.

 - Remember to smile as you speak, if you want a shot that looks confident and happy!